filmaj/arc.codes.next/src/docs/en/guides/tutorials/code-sharing-across-functions.md

 get /
 get /about
 ```

+What we've done is added two new routes -  `/about` and `/css/:stylesheet`, then declared that two of the routes `/` and `/about` should receive a copy of the modules in `src/views`.

-3. Create a new folder and file, `src/views/layout.js`.
+2. Create a new folder and file, `src/views/layout.js`.
 In this file we'll write the following contents:

 ```javascript
 module.exports = function Layout (props) {